WOSPM/checker/mdocs/WOSPM0010.md

 ## Rationale

 README file should contain a section that describes how to install the project.
+There may be many common wasy of installing things, such as using APT, Yarn, NuGet, or Homebrew.
+You should consider the variety of uset reading your README is a novice and most of them will need more guidance.
+Even if your project does not have installation process (a binary to download and use etc.), you should mention it in README.